 - The case was pardoned

 To discuss the possibility of expungement of your record, contact a Round Rock criminal defense attorney.
-R. Scott Magee, Attorney at Law has been helping individuals with expungement cases for nearly 2 decades and can help you!
+R. Scott Magee, Attorney at Law has been helping individuals with expungement cases for nearly two decades and can help you!

 What if I Am Not Eligible for Expungement?